tomhughes87/Currency-Crypto-Price-Monitor/README.md

 - as time goes on, the values on the furthest left disappear
 - unable to scroll as it an svg
 - format text/ legend

+- with such a small graph the numbers, espeically things like btc, can easy over crowd it and make it unreadable. going for a minimalistic approach

+### Branches:

+- production: deployed on netlify
+- main: ready for REVIEW, most complete
+- staging:
+- extra: